RecapTime/TelegramBot-Nodejs/README.md

 ```shell
 $ git clone https://gitlab.com/MadeByThePinsTeam-DevLabs/RecapTime-Staff/recaptime-tgbot-nodejs.git
 ```
-- Copy the contents from `.env.test` to .env or export those variables manually by hand.
+- Copy the contents from `.env.sample` to .env or export those variables manually by hand.
+- Install dependencies first.

 ## Looking for docs?
 We've been moved our documentation into somewhere.
 Check them out soon.